- Education Home

 - One free adult chaperone per ten students.
 Additional adult chaperones invoiced at student rate.

-Memberships and 6th grade passes are not valid on field trip days.
+Admission costs are for anyone age 4 and over.
+Memberships and 6th grade passes are not valid on field trips.

 Enhance your field trip